 That damn bastard Luigi.

-Several weeks prior, Francis had shown a rare dropof mercy after they’d brought Luigi in and beat him down.
-The boss had let him walk off scott-free with only a dozen bruises.
+Several weeks prior, Francis had shown rare mercy after they’d brought Luigi in and beat him down.
+The boss had let him walk off scott-free with only two dozen bruises.
 Carl had argued against it, while Allen had watched on silently.
 Max couldn’t understand it.
 There had been secondhand accounts and everything, and yet still Mr. Francis had said— “That’s enough violence for today.”

 “I saw that Francis fellow playing with some children several weeks ago, so he must’ve made a speedy recovery,” the tourist added.
 “He’s a Specialist, correct?
 That is quite an interesting ability…”

 As Max and the men he’d brought began beating Luigi within an inch of his life in an alleyway at the back of the gambling den, he started spilling his guts.
-Luigi begged for forgiveness.
+Begged for forgiveness.
 Begged them not to tell the boss.
-Offered them money.
+Offered money.

 And that just made Max want to beat him in more.